jbuckman/jbuckman.github.io/_posts/2022-09-07-recursively-self-improving-ai-is-already-here.md

 Furthermore, note that this setup gives us a straightforward way to improve the function.
 Since our executable is specified by our code + dataset, an improvement to *either* of these two aspects represents an improvement in the overall function.
-So there's no need to change the code.
+So there's no need to ever change the code.
 We can just add data to the dataset.[^0]

 ![](/static/img/rsiai/fig2.png){:width="300px"}